Tomsod/elemental/readme.txt

 Instead, you can copy an existing archive, then delete all files from it.
 That usually works.

-The games folder contains tools for patching dungeon files instead of the files themselves.
+The tools folder contains tools I used for patching dungeon files in games.lod.
 See the readme there.
+The misc folder has the text files included in the release for MMExtension compatibility.